Can’t get over your copywriting clients? Here’s how to detach and work through it.

 Think about going viral, and you’ll recognize the infinite potential of content in becoming.

-A single idea, as it passes from mouth to mouth, mind to mind, has the capacity to morph, grow, pivot…. meander side paths, go into hiding, stay dormant… and finally, burst forth to evolve.
+A single idea, as it passes from mouth to ear, mind to mind, has the capacity to morph, grow, pivot…. meander side paths, go into hiding, stay dormant… and finally, burst forth to evolve.

 When you think about the limitless potential of an idea, you will realize that the work you do for clients, the words you write that end up being altered… mean nothing in the grand scheme.